-- Replacement power button flex cable - Link to part
+- Replacement power button flex cable - Buy now

 Our video guides are simply a breakdown of the main disassembly steps minus small components.
 Depending on what you're replacing, the video teardown may not cover everything.
 It it meant to be a supplement to the written steps for each guide.
 We highly recommend reading ALL the directions below before proceeding with the video walkthrough.